Indy1103/Indy1103/README.md

 # Hi there, I'm Indy 👋

-I'm a Induwara with a passion for Full Stack Development, AI and Robotics.
+I'm Induwara with a passion for Full Stack Development, AI and Robotics.
 I enjoy taking pictures in my free time 📸.

 - 🔭 I’m currently working on developing an order tracking app for the project groups at the University of Alberta
 - 📫 How to reach me: [My Linkedin](https://www.linkedin.com/in/indy03/)